The Australian (1824 newspaper)

-The Australian (Sydney, NSW, 1824–1848) was an English language newspaper published in Sydney, Australia.
+The Australian was an English-language newspaper published in Sydney, Australia from 1824 until 1848.

 It first appeared in 1824 and was the second newspaper to be printed on mainland Australia after The Sydney Gazette (1803).
 The latter was a semi-official publication containing proclamations, regulations and it was censored by the government.

-The Australian was the first independent newspaper.
+The Australian was the first independent newspaper in Australia.
 Governor Brisbane realised there was little point in continuing to censor The Sydney Gazette when The Australian was uncensored and so government censorship of newspapers was abandoned in 1824 and the freedom of the press began in Australia.

 History

 The early years

 The first issue of The Australian appeared on Thursday, 14 October 1824.
-The owners of the newspaper were two lawyers, Robert Wardell and William Charles Wentworth.
+The owners of the newspaper were two lawyers, Robert Wardell and William Wentworth.
 They had a printing press and other necessary materials with them on the Alfred which arrived at Sydney from Britain in July 1824.

 Wardell had previously owned and edited a London evening newspaper, the Statesman.
 He edited and wrote most of the articles in The Australian and dealt with the day to day running of the paper.
 Wentworth wrote the occasional editorial and provided £4000 for working capital and running costs.
 The newspaper championed the Emancipist cause in New South Wales.
 It pushed for an elected assembly, a low property franchise, trial by jury and for emancipists to be given the right to vote and to sit on juries.
 It opposed autocracy and sought, "to convert a prison into a colony fit for a freeman."
 It often expressed liberal views and sometimes opposed the governor.

 The only early rival to The Australian was The Sydney Gazette and New South Wales Advertiser, first published on 5 March 1803.
 It was subject from the start to the censorship of the secretary to the Governor, and later, the Colonial Secretary.
 In the face of a competitor free of censorship the editor of the gazette approached the governor to request that his publication too should be free of censorship.
 Governor Brisbane agreed and explained his reasoning in a despatch to Earl Bathurst dated 12 July 1825.

 The Australian took an interest in the economy and provided support for any enterprise that promised to create economic growth and employment.
 One industry it championed was the whaling trade in New South Wales.

 The first printer of The Australian was George Williams (c1784-1838).

 The paper initially appeared weekly, and then, from April 1826, bi-weekly.
 It appeared three times a week from October 1838.
 It usually consisted of four broadsheet pages.
 The occasional supplement, to report an important event, increased its length to six pages.
 The newspaper was sold for one shilling per copy.
-In his survey of Australian literature H. M. Green notes layout innovations introduced by the paper.
+In his survey of Australian literature Henry Green notes layout innovations introduced by the paper.